Final team talk for the 2025 BAA North Championship

 Want to know more?

-You are always welcome to come to one of the two training sessions and speak to any of the club coaches about our Aikido Club.
+You’re welcome to come to one of the two training sessions and speak to any of the club coaches about our Aikido Club.

 See our club details page for more details.

-See our Tomiki Aikido Syllabus for more details.
+See Tomiki Aikido Syllabus for more details.

 View on Facebook